 Davis is built on frozen moraine deposits and sand and in its original form consisted of a line of buildings lying across the prevailing winds.
 Several of the early buildings which predate the 1980s rebuilding program are of cultural heritage significance.

-Given good weather and ice conditions, ships take about ten to twelve days to reach Davis from Hobart.
-The anchorage is about 2 km off-shore, from where it takes about ten minutes to reach the shore by barge.
-Cargo can always be discharged over fast ice early in the summer season.
+Given good weather and ice conditions, ships take ten to twelve days to reach Davis from Hobart.
+The anchorage is about 2km off-shore, and it takes about ten minutes to reach the shore by barge.
+Cargo is discharged over fast ice early in the summer season.